Malaysian cultural outfits: Other indigenous

 Most indigenous people wore bark costumes decorated with beads.
 The Orang Asli of West Malaysia still wear clothing of natural materials, often out of tree bark and skirt.
-Leaf fronds are sometimes crafted into headbands or other ornaments.
-On the other hand, Siamese community of northern Malaysia, both women and men have traditionally worn attire of Thai origin.
+Leaf fronds are sometimes crafted into headbands called tempok or other ornaments.
+On the other hand, in the Siamese community of northern Malaysia, both women and men have traditionally worn attire of Thai origin.

 In East Malaysia similar clothes are worn.
 The Orang Ulu of Sarawak wear hand-loomed cloths as well as tree bark fabrics.
 Beads and feathers are used for decoration.
 On the other hand, the Iban are known for their woven pua used in the traditional Ngepan costumes.
 In Sabah, the clothing of different tribes differs with different amounts, with tribes in close proximity having similar clothing.
 Notable ones are the Kadazan-Dusun bamboo strips hat called siung worn by women, the dastar of the Bajau worn by men.

 Non-Bumiputera

 Chinese

 Traditional, Chinese men in Malaysia wear a dress called a Tang suit.
-Tang suit is a type of jacket with a collar and a knot at the belly.
-It is mostly of floral motifs.
-On the other hand, the Chinese women wear the cheongsam, a one-piece dress with a collar, diagonally closed with small clips or toggles (fabric clasps).
+A Tang suit is a type of jacket with a collar and a knot at the belly.
+It is mostly decorated with floral motifs.
+On the other hand, Chinese women wear the cheongsam, a one-piece dress with a collar, diagonally closed with small clips or toggles (fabric clasps).
 It sometimes can have slits at the side, as is made with a soft fabric such as silk.
-The cheongsam is especially popular around the time of the Chinese New Year and other formal gatherings.
+The cheongsam is especially popular around the time of Chinese New Year and other formal gatherings.
 Older well-respected women wear a samfoo, which looks like pajamas with a separate loose-fitting top fastened by toggles and ankle-length, or above the ankle, pants.

 Indian

-Indians in Malaysia as with elsewhere in the world wear sarees and usually worn with a petticoat of a similar shade.
+Indians in Malaysia as with elsewhere in the world wear sarees, which are usually worn with a petticoat of a similar shade.
 It is wrapped around the body so that the embroidered end hangs over the shoulder, while the petticoat is worn above the bellybutton to support the saree, which can be made from a wide variety of materials.

 On formal occasions, Indian men wear the kurta, a knee-length collarless shirt that is adorned in mostly white or pastel colors.
-Nowadays, Kurtas are also made out of colorful fabrics and worn with a loose trouser with a string tie at the waist called the pyjama.
+Nowadays, kurtas are also made out of colorful fabrics and worn with a loose trouser with a string tie at the waist called the pyjama.
 Indian men also wear Sherwani, Lungi and Dhoti.

 The Punjabi Salwar kameez, a long tunic worn over trousers with a matching shawl is also popular among Punjabis.
 The fabrics are imported from India, made of the best quality silk that is used in making sarees.
 On the other hand, the men wear Kurta with pants and a mandatory head turban.